pootlepress/pootle-page-builder/readme.txt

  * 5.0.0 is a major release, Please backup your site before updating from 4.x.x

 == Changelog ==

+= 5.8.0 =
+* Fix - Removed unused legacy licence-manager code that contained a file PHP 7.1+ cannot parse
+* Tweak - Freemius SDK updated to 2.13.4
+* Tweak - Tested with WordPress 7.0 and PHP 8.4

 = 5.7.4 =
 * 2025-02-11